 Aaron Saidman is the President of Industrial Media, as well as the Co-Founder & President of The Intellectual Property Corporation (IPC).
-As President of Industrial Media, Saidman oversees the independent production companies which form the Industrial Media group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B-17 Entertainment, IPC, Momentum Content and Fairhaven Films.
+As President of Industrial Media, Saidman oversees the independent production companies which form the Industrial Media group: 19 Entertainment & 19 Recordings, Sharp Entertainment, B17 Entertainment, IPC, Momentum Content, Fairhaven Films, and Radicle Act Productions.
+In this capacity, Saidman is also an executive producer of AMERICAN IDOL and SO YOU THINK YOU CAN DANCE.
 As President of IPC, Saidman oversees the company’s diverse slate of shows and documentary features across broadcast, cable, and the major streaming platforms.

-At IPC, Saidman has created and/or produced a number of successful and award-winning shows, including LEAH REMINI: SCIENTOLOGY AND THE AFTERMATH, ACTIVE SHOOTER: AMERICA UNDER FIRE, MIND FIELD, THIS GIANT BEAST THAT IS THE GLOBAL ECONOMY, and KIDS BEHIND BARS: LIFE OR PAROLE.
+At IPC, Saidman has created and/or produced a number of successful and award-winning shows, including LEAH REMINI: SCIENTOLOGY AND THE AFTERMATH, ACTIVE SHOOTER: AMERICA UNDER FIRE, MIND FIELD, FREE MEEK, KIDS BEHIND BARS: LIFE OR PAROLE, and the forthcoming Netflix series LIVING UNDOCUMENTED, which he also co-directed.
 In addition to these programs, Saidman produced the documentary feature OPERATION ODESSA.
-IPC was acquired by Industrial Media in August, 2018.

 Prior to launching IPC, Saidman was the Executive Vice President, Development & Current Programming, for All3Media America.
 In that role, he was the head of creative for the company, overseeing all shows for broadcast and cable networks, including THE PEOPLE’S COUCH, THE MILLION SECOND QUIZ, and DECLASSIFIED: THE UNTOLD STORIES OF AMERICAN SPIES, which he created.
 Saidman also produced the documentary feature THE SEVEN FIVE during this time.